lcpilling/theme_exeter/README.md

 # theme_exeter
-R ggplot theme matching the University of Exeter colour scheme, and using the "Outfit" font
+R ggplot theme matching the [University of Exeter](https://ex.ac.uk) branding.
+Uses the same colour scheme and font ("Outfit")

-Syntax based on that used in the [{ThemePark}](https://github.com/MatthewBJane/theme_park) R package.
+Syntax based on that used in the {[ThemePark](https://github.com/MatthewBJane/theme_park)} R package.

 # Installation